-In most cases, this installation is very simple and easy to do, and in case anyone was wondering, it does not need to be vented as it has its built-in exhaust system.
+In most cases, this installation is straightforward and does not need to be vented as it has a built-in exhaust system.
 With this being above the range, you will have the added advantage that the space on your countertop will not be reduced by the microwave oven sitting on it.

-Once installed, the oven's design should enhance the look of your kitchen's appearance given its stainless steel exterior.
-This should not only blend into most kitchen designs, but it is also very easy to clean so you can keep it looking as new for a long time to come.
+Once installed, the oven's design should enhance the look of your kitchen's appearance, given its stainless steel exterior.
+This should not only blend into most kitchen designs, but it is also easy to clean, so you can keep it looking new for a long time to come.

-The power output is a little disappointing at just 850 watts, but even at that, it is capable of doing just about anything any other microwave could do, although it may take a bit longer.
+The power output is a little disappointing at just 850 watts, but even at that, it can do just about anything any other microwave could do, although it may take a bit longer.

 For cooking, this Sharp convection microwave has a large number of options.
 First, you have no fewer than 11 different power settings meaning you can set the microwave to as close to the perfect cooking power for anything you might wish to cook.

-There are a total of 25 different automatic cooking functions that allow you to set it to cook and the oven will make adjustments to the power and cooking time as necessary.
-This is achieved thanks to its built-in sensors which ensure optimal cooking.
+There are 25 different automatic cooking functions that allow you to set it to cook, and the oven will make adjustments to the power and cooking time as necessary.
+This is achieved thanks to its built-in sensors, which ensure optimal cooking.

-It's 1.1 cubic foot capacity means it will certainly be big enough inside for some of the larger items you might wish to cook such as roasts and large bowls of popcorn.
+Its 1.1 cubic foot capacity means it will be big enough inside for some of the larger items you might wish to cook, such as roasts and large bowls of popcorn.
 With the interior, you have the option to remove the turntable and instead use either a low or a high rack.
-This will be useful for when you are baking or cooking meats such as ribs or baking
+This will be useful for when you are baking or cooking meats such as ribs or baking.

-Whichever cooking options you plan to use, you will find selecting them very easy thanks to the oven's large control panel, which includes a bright LED display.
-This makes monitoring cooking times and countdowns easier, however, this would have been even better if the control panel had also been backlit.
+You will find selecting them easy thanks to the oven's large control panel, which includes a bright LED display of whichever cooking options you plan to use.
+This makes monitoring cooking times and countdowns easier.
+However, this would have been even better if the control panel had also been backlit.